Hadokane/CI_PP1_Oversights/README.md

     - Will address this by introducing a correct heading hierarchy across my website.
 - "Home" tab is marked redundant as the website's logo has the same function.
     - The "Home" tab is clear for the user to use and the added functionality being present on the logo provides a larger surface area for users to interact with.
-    - The logo also takes over the function of the home button on smaller screen sizes without the user having to access the "hamburger" menu.
+    - The logo also duplicates the function of the home button on smaller screen sizes without the user having to access the "hamburger" menu.
 Setting it to only function at this size would confuse users and dampen their experience.
-    - As such I will keep both to ensure a convenient user experience.
+    - As such I will keep both to ensure a convenient and consistent user experience.
 - Alerts about Youtube videos, mentioning it's wise to ensure videos have synchronised captioning available.
     - Youtube does provide captioning for these videos.
 I can manually add to this if deemed necessary in a future update.
 - Mentions how the merchandise tab features a redundant link.
 Same link for "Hello Adventure: Digital Download" & "Hello Adventure: Physical Edition"